Skip to main content

 Road Classification System:

 A road classification system divides and categorizes the roads into different groups or classes depending on the type of service each road is required to provide.
-Road classification system is a fundamental tool for the infrastructure development and traffic management of any city.
+The road classification system is a fundamental tool for the infrastructure development and traffic management of any city.
 Sorting and grouping roads that provide similar functions can help improve transportation planning, road infrastructure design and maintenance, and other traffic operations.

 Arterial Roads